Enrollment Steps | Admissions Checklist

 Applying to the College is easy and free!

-Creating your plan to pay for college now can reduce stress later.
+Creating a plan to pay for college now can reduce stress later.

 The College offers great academic and career programs with robust student support at a great value.
 Additionally, most students could qualify for a form of federal financial aid if they apply.
 Regardless of your planned method to fund your education, including textbooks and supplies, it is best to prepare early.

-How do I complete the Free Application for Federal Student Aid (FAFSA) to be considered for federal financial aid?
+How do I complete the Free Application for Federal Student Aid (FAFSA) to be considered for federal and state aid?

 - Enter Delaware County Community College’s school code on the FAFSA: 007110